whoisxmlapi/bestwhois/README.txt

   ┌────
   │ pip3 install pygments
   └────
   in your shell or Windows command line.
+If you want to query for domains with national characters with Unicode encoding, you also need the `idna' package:
+  ┌────
+  │ pip3 install idna
+  └────

 2.2 Running the program